bsc-pm/nanos6/README.md

 1. `--enable-cuda` to enable support for CUDA tasks
 1. `--enable-monitoring` to enable monitoring and predictions of task/CPU/thread statistics
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure
-1. `--enable-monitoring-hwevents` to enable monitoring of hardware counters (which must be paired with an appropriate library)

 The location of elfutils, hwloc and CUDA is always retrieved through pkg-config.
 If they are installed in non-standard locations, pkg-config can be told where to find them through the `PKG_CONFIG_PATH` environment variable.